scionproto/scion/doc/protocols/authenticator-option.rst

           < 1 ns.\\

-- When the *Ts*/*SN* field is used with DRKey SPI, the application can use a clock that is less accurate than 1 nanosecond and fill out the less significant bits with a counter that represents at every clock tick.
+- When the *Ts*/*SN* field is used with DRKey SPI, the application can use a clock that is less accurate than 1 nanosecond and fill out the less significant bits with a counter.